 Nikolaos was very happy to take me down to his cellar, full of wine barrels, and let me taste from each barrel.
-Dry, Mezzo, Vinsanto; every wine better than the other.
+Dry, Mezzo, Vinsanto; every wine is better than the other.
 Soon I realized, that Nikolaos was so willing to show me around because he was hoping I would buy some of the wine.
 You see he hadn't realized so far what was it exactly that I was doing.
-Every time he offered me a glass of wine, he would let me know of the price of the bottle, which gave me the hint.
+Every time he offered me a glass of wine, he would let me know the price of the bottle, which gave me the hint.
 After I made it clear, I hope, that I was a sort of journalist, he thought it was a good time to end our tour and go back to the house.

 I took him back to the house and asked him to tell me some stories about his life.
 He told me about his time in the Balkan wars, where he worked mostly as a builder.
-After the war, since he was such a good worker, they gave him the chance to start working in Athens, which he soon after abandoned, as he wanted to go back to Santorini because he loved working the earth.
+After the war, since he was such a good worker, they gave him the chance to start working in Athens, which he soon after abandoned, as he wanted to go back to Santorini because he loved working on the earth.
 The earth and the love of his life, his wife.
 He was in love with her since she was twelve.
 He was seven years older than her and unfortunately, she passed away at 67 from Leukemia.
 A disease where her blood was turning to water as he described it.
 She was a beautiful woman.
 Very beautiful, he said, and let the tears run unbiased along his cheeks.